 Co-Founder & CEO

 David is co-founder and CEO of Homes for Heroes Foundation.
-In 2016 David saw a need for a solution to end the issue of Veteran homelessness.
-After receiving feedback from over 200 Veterans on what they felt was important in a program dedicated to ending the issue of Veteran homelessness, Homes For Heroes Foundation was created.
-David works with our staff, Board of Directors, patrons, and local planning committees in directing the charities growth across Canada.
+David was instrumental is getting the charity started and is the driving force in spearheading the charities growth across Canada.
+Homes For Heroes aims to help those who were willing to give their all to protect us and maintain our freedoms and get them back to a place where they feel supported & engaged.
+David works with the Homes For Heroes staff, Board of Directors, patrons, and local planning committees in directing the Homes For Heroes Foundation.
 David have been working within the Canadian Veteran community for the last 20 years and is committed to helping those that have served Canada.

 Vice President & Director of Fund Development

 In his capacity as Vice President and Director of Fund Development, Cameron Diggon is responsible for securing the funds necessary to sustain and grow Homes For Heroes Foundation.

 Cameron is a Veteran of the Canadian Armed Forces, starting his military career in 1968 as a gunner with the 57th Field Regiment RCA, before attending at the Royal Military College of Canada in Kingston, Ontario.
 After graduating he served as an Armoured Corps Officer with the 8th Canadian Hussars (Princess Louise’s) and the Canadian Airborne Regiment in Canada, the Royal Canadian Regiment in Cyprus (’74-’75), and the Royal Canadian Dragoons in West Germany.